digipres/workbench/src/formats/profiles.md

 </div>
 </div>

-#### Unique Extensions
+## Unique Extensions

 Finally, we can look at the unique extensions: those that are in your collection profile, but do not appear to be in any of the thousands of format records aggregated across all the registries.
+These don't have a _Registry ID_ or a link to the _Format Index_, because they do not appear in any of the sources we have.

 ```js
 const remainder_exts = Object.values(coverage.slice(-1)[0].remainder);
 view(generate_extension_table(remainder_exts, null));
 ```

 So far, it seems that it is not uncommon for any reasonably large collection to have a significant number of files with genuine format extensions that are not in any registry!